Evonofy/NeoExpensive/README.md

         </p>
         <br />
         <p>
-          After some months and some thinking about the direction we would like to go with this, we've changed out "services" to what would be the "final" version of NeoExpensive.
+          After some months and some thinking about the direction we would like to go with this, we've changed out "services" to what would be the "final" version of NeoExpertise.
           <table>
             <tr>
               <th>Codebase</th>